Immigration status and benefits for Afghans in the U.S.

 You may receive cash assistance when you first arrive.
 The amount that you receive and the length of time you can receive it will depend on your family size, age, and the place where you live.
 Once you get a job, the amount can go down or stop.

-Public cash programs include:
+Public cash programs may include, if available:

 • ORR Refugee Cash Assistance (for adults without children)